EmbarkStudios/cargo-deny/docs/src/checks/bans/cfg.md

 An optional version constraint specifying the range of crate versions that will match.
 Defaults to all versions (`*`).

+#### The `wrappers` field (optional)

+For `deny` entries, this field allows specific crates to have a direct dependency on the banned crate but denies all transitive dependencies on it.

 ### The `allow` and `deny` fields (optional)

 Determines specific crates that are allowed or denied.
 If the `allow` list has